OWASP/owasp-masvs/README.md

 ## Create new PDF, Epub or Mobi

-You can find the documents in the release-page, if you want to generate the documents yourself, try to do the following.
+You can find the documents in the release page.
+If you want to generate the documents yourself, execute the following steps.
 Clone the repository and run the gitbook generator.
 This produces PDF, Epub and Mobi files in the "Generated" subdirectory.

 ```shell
 $ git clone https://github.com/OWASP/owasp-masvs/